 Department and Faculty

-Laboratories for Assisted Reproduction
+Laboratories for assisted reproduction

-The Department of Obstetrics and Gynecology at Mayo Clinic in Rochester offers comprehensive in-patient and out-patient services for women.
-There are 32 staff physicians who provide patient care and are actively involved in research and medical education.
+The Department of Obstetrics and Gynecology offers comprehensive inpatient and outpatient services for women.
+There are more than 40 staff physicians who provide patient care and are actively involved in research and medical education.

 The consultant staff maintains close, personal working relationships with all departmental fellows.
-Throughout your fellowship training, you will receive mentoring and guidance, with a goal of maximizing your experiences during the successful completion of the fellowship.
+Throughout your fellowship training, you receive mentoring and guidance, with a goal of maximizing your experiences during the successful completion of the fellowship.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
 Many faculty members have published and lectured extensively and are well-regarded in their fields.
 You have direct access to these individuals throughout the Reproductive Endocrinology and Infertility Fellowship.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during formal interactions and lectures.
 You are encouraged to take full advantage of these opportunities to interact with experts from other academic centers and are excused from clinical assignments to do so.